ErikFortune/fgv/libraries/ts-bcp47/etc/ts-bcp47.api.md

 // @public (undocumented)
 const extlangSubtag_2: RegExpValidationHelpers<ExtLangSubtag, unknown>;

+// @internal (undocumented)
+type ExtLangSubtagRegistryEntry = IRegistrySubtagEntry<'extlang', ExtLangSubtag>;

+// Warning: (ae-incompatible-release-tags) The symbol "fileDateEntry" is marked as @public, but its signature references "IFileDateEntry" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "fileDateEntry" is marked as @public, but its signature references "IFileDateEntry" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "fileDateEntry" is marked as @public, but its signature references "IFileDateEntry" which is marked as @internal
 //